CharlieS540/MS1-Junior-Club/README.md

 Expected - it's expected that their is a clear contrast between text colour and background color throught the site.

-Testing - Used google select to hover over all texts and check contrast is ticked.
+Testing - Used google inspect to hover over all texts and check contrast is ticked.
 Also read everything to check it was all clearly visable.

 Result - All text has a good contrast between itself and background color.